LeafClientMC/LeafClient/README.md

 ## 🤔 Project Status
 This project is currently still *under development*.
 There is no expected release date, however I am planning to release this project's first version with the basics which are:

-- ✅ Fabric/Forge/LiteLoader Support
+**[ ♻️ = In progress | ✅ = Finished ]**

+- ✅ Fabric Support (Forge, LiteLoader and OptiFine cancelled as we can have & add more features on Fabric with better performance mods)
-- ✅ Sodium, Lithium, Noxesium, OptiFine integration
+- ✅ Sodium, Lithium, Noxesium integration
-- ✅ Xbox/Microsoft Login & Mojang Login
+- ✅ Xbox/Microsoft Login (Mojang login is added but deprecated, all Minecraft accounts are now on Microsoft)
 - ✅ Offline Mode (with less features)
 - ✅ Servers Quickjoin (Hypixel, PVPLegacy, 2B2T and more)
 - ✅ Change Username/Skin
-- ✅ Forge, Fabric, LiteLoader, OptiFine Installers
+- ♻️ Fabric Installer
 - ✅ Launch Settings
-- ✅ Change Logs/Launcher Updates
+- ♻️ Change Logs/Launcher Updates
 - ✅ Multiple Versions (1.8, 1.12, 1.16, 1.17, 1.18, 1.19, 1.20) **[__⚠️WARNING:__ ALL MODS WILL ONLY BE TESTED ON VERSIONS FROM 1.16-1.20.4+, MEANING SOME FEATURES/MODS INTEGRATED WITH THE CLIENT MAY NOT WORK ON VERSIONS LOWER THAN 1.16]**
-- ✅ Open Source Code (excluding server/database code for obvious reasons)
+- ♻️ Open Source Code (excluding server/database code for obvious reasons)
 - and some more...

 ### 💡 Mods we're thinking of adding (after a few versions obviously)